Europe's shocking and unsettling future: White pride

 One path to Europe's troubling destination is already being carved out by Europe's far-right parties, many of which are implicitly or explicitly ethnocentric.
 At a gathering last year, France24 observed, Dutch party chief Geert Wilders captured the mood. "'Just like you, we don't want foreigners to tell us they are masters in our country.
 We say: Kick the criminals, the jihadists, the illegal migrants out,' he told the entirely Caucasian audience to rapturous applause."

 In some countries, racism has become even more overt.
 Hungary's far right, for instance, has pushed to create a national registry of Jews.
 Rather than self-marginalizing, however, some groups are broadening their appeal.
-In France, the National Front has rapidly transformed from a backwater for old reactionaries into a category-scrambling
+In France, the National Front has rapidly transformed from a backwater for old reactionaries into a category-scrambling destination for citizens who want what the EU can't and won't provide.

 The shift has not been neat and tidy.
 Any European political organization that intentionally evokes fascism is certain to set off the racism alarm, among fellow Europeans most of all.
 The transition is also far from complete.
 But it reflects a sweeping shift in Europe away from the bland, safe ideology of post-Cold War officialdom, and toward something much more assertive and proud.